 Cigarette smoking is the leading cause of preventable death in the United States and accounts for nearly one in five deaths nationwide each year.
 Smokers are at a higher risk of coronary heart disease, stroke, lung cancer, and other serious health conditions.

-The adult cigarette smoking rate in Asotin County was lower than the Washington State rate of 15 percent.
-The adult cigarette smoking rate in Columbia dn Garfield Counties were significantly higher than the state average.
+At 9 percent, the adult cigarette smoking rate in Asotin County was lower than the Washington State rate of 15 percent.